Heat pumps are ideal for providing district heating schemes in locations such as flats and social and sheltered housing.

 - Reduce bills and generate an income stream.
 The provider of the scheme can charge less for the delivery of heat, while still making a profit on heat generation

 - Government funding.
 District heating qualifies for the non-domestic Renewable Heat Incentive (RHI), payable for 20 years

 - Easy maintenance.
 The central heat pump system can be serviced and maintained without disturbing homeowners and tenants

 - Longer-lasting and more reliable.
 Commercial heat pumps have a lifespan far in excess of traditional boilers

 - Sustainable.
 Heat pumps use renewable energy and help to reduce your carbon footprint.

 While district heating is still relatively new in the UK, it offers great potential and fantastic rewards for a host of applications.
 In Spring 2017, we installed the first communal domestic ground source district heating scheme in East Anglia for Flagship Group at 30 flats in South Norfolk.
-Click here to read more about this project.
+Click here to read more about this award-winning project.